alwyn-t/Retro-Graphics-and-Games-on-De1-SoC-FPGA/README.md

 Went to the drop-in lab from 8am to 2pm
 - Edited the VGA module to not accept out of range values which fixes the overflow as the looping drawing function does not have the opportunity to loop out of range.
 - Spent the first 4 hours trying to debug the keyboard inputs with no luck, the values seemed to be garbage values and nothing seemed to fix the issue even after testing through modelsim.
 The state machine seemed to give garbage values and go out of the loop causing the order of the data being read to be incorrect.
 - Found a pdf talking about a different implementation which is more primitive but easier to debug.
 [Indian Institute of Technology Kanpur PS2 Keyboard PDF](https://students.iitk.ac.in/eclub/assets/tutorials/keyboard.pdf).
-For additional information, refer to [[ECE241 Project PS2 Input]].
+For additional information, refer to [[PS2 Input Protocol]].
 ### Nov 9th
 Due to other commitments, I was not able to go to the drop-in lab
-- Completed more documentation on the [[ECE241 Project PS2 Input]].
+- Completed more documentation on the [[PS2 Input Protocol]].
 I may add more information in the future, but I believe it's a good baseline and may be useful for other people in the future to read through and learn quickly how the PS2 keyboard inputs work.
 ### Nov 10th
 Went to the drop-in lab from 3pm to 6:30pm
 - Implemented extension the PS2 input module by adding additional output registers to have a history of the keyboard inputs.
 I chose to have 3 output registers in total to be able to handle detecting the full break codes of the arrow keys.